google-deepmind/mujoco/doc/programming/simulation.rst

 Rather than speed up a single simulation, we prefer to use multi-threading to speed up sampling operations that are common in more advanced applications.
 Simulation is inherently serial over time (the output of one mj_step is the input to the next), while in sampling many calls to either forward or inverse dynamics can be executed in parallel since there are no dependencies among them, except perhaps for a common initial state.
-The code sample :ref:`derivative.cc <saDerivative>` illustrates one important example of sampling, namely the approximation of dynamics derivatives via finite differences.
-Here we will not repeat the material from that section, but will instead explain MuJoCo's general approach to parallel processing.

 MuJoCo was designed for multi-threading from its beginning.
 Unlike most existing simulators where the notion of dynamical system state is difficult to map to the software state and is often distributed among multiple objects, in